 Just like that, 2019 has gone by and US markets have had the best year this decade since 2013.
 If that sounds surprising, it’s only because of how quickly we recovered from the pain of 2018, where the S&P 500 fell 20% over the last quarter of 2018, cumulating in one of the worst Decembers in history.

-Looking at exhibit 1 above, we can see that strong US market performance lifted Global Equities as represented by the MSCI World to a comparable performance, as European and Japanese equities also had a stellar year in 2019.
+Looking at exhibit 1 above, we can see that strong US market performance lifted Global Equities as represented by the MSCI World to comparable performance, as European and Japanese equities also had a stellar year in 2019.
 Emerging markets recovered from a very difficult 2018 to rise 18.4% and the STI returned 9.4%.
-Bonds delivered equity like returns of 8.22% over the year, marking another great year for fixed income investors.
+Bonds delivered equity-like returns of 8.22% over the year, marking another great year for fixed income investors.

 Unfortunately, we cannot invest directly in indexes, so let’s look at how the funds we invested in have done in 2019.
-As a refresher, most of our portfolios use either funds from Dimensional Fund Advisors(DFA) or Vanguard so we will look at the performance of those funds here.
+As a refresher, most of our portfolios use either fund from Dimensional Fund Advisors(DFA) or Vanguard so we will look at the performance of those funds here.

 As we can see from exhibit 2, the funds we implement our portfolios with have captured the index or market returns for 2019.
 Your actual portfolio returns will depend on when you invested, how you have invested (via lump sum or RSP) and your portfolio asset allocation.
 Your portfolios have a mix of bonds and stocks and this will determine your overall returns.

 While the 29% return looks fantastic, the year was not without some major hiccups.
 From exhibit 3, we can see that the S&P 500 fell 7.6% from May to June and fell 6.8% from July to August.
-This was due to fears that the trade war between the US and China would escalate as agreement for a trade deal proved elusive.
-Fears of recession were also stoked when the 10yr/3m and 10yr/2yr spread for treasury yields went negative, causing an inversion in the yield curve which has typically preceded every US recession since 1975 (See exhibit 4 below).
+This was due to fears that the trade war between the US and China would escalate as an agreement for a trade deal proved elusive.
+Fears of a recession were also stoked when the 10yr/3m and 10yr/2yr spread for treasury yields went negative, causing an inversion in the yield curve which has typically preceded every US recession since 1975 (See exhibit 4 below).

 Looking back at some of the negative news in 2019, there were many periods of uncertainty and there were serious concerns about economic growth and even earnings growth of major companies (see exhibit 5).
 Despite this, the market still rallied to new records by the end of 2019.